axem-solutions/example/docs/dev_env.md

 ## Installation

-DEM can install ready Development Environments from online sources available for an organization.
+DEM can install preconfigured Development Environments from online catalogs.
+List the available
+catalogs:

+    dem list-cat

+!!! note

+    You can add or delete catalogs with the `dem add-cat` and `dem del-cat` commands.

 After a clean installation you have the axem organization enabled by default.
-You can list the available Development Environments in this org.
+You can list the available Development Environments in all available catalogs:

     dem list --all --env